MarufZak/study-logs/understanding-linux-kernel/README.md

 ![PIC connection example](./assets/pic.png)

 This approach of connecting single output of PIC to the INTR line is used for uniprocessor systems.
 The approach for multiprocessor systems is different.

+## Exceptions

+The 80x86 microprocessors issue ~20 exceptions, and kernel must provide handler for each.
+Such exceptions include divide by zero (fault), debug (trap or fault), overflow (trap), bound check (fault) and others.
+Exceptions are classified into two:

+1. **Processor-detected exceptions** - raised when CPU detects anomalous condition while executing instruction.
+This is classified into 3 groups: **fault, trap, abort**.
+2. **Programmed exceptions** - occur at the request of programmer.
+For example `bound` instruction also rise such exception when condition (in this case address is outside the bound) is not true.
+Such exceptions are also called software interrupts, and is used for `syscall` or to notify debugger about specific event.

+**Faults -** exception, which can be corrected, and once corrected (when exception handler terminates), the instruction can be resumed (re-executed).

+**Traps -** same as fault, but doesn’t require re-execution.
+Used for debugging purposes.

+**Aborts -** raises when a serious and not coverable error is occurred such as hardware failures.
+The process terminates when exception handler is executed.